Seventh-State/seventh-state-pauser/README.md

-# Seventh State Khepri Pause-Minority
+# Seventh State PauseR

-The Seventh State Khepri Pause-Minority plugin introduces `pause_minority` equivalent behaviour tailored for Khepri in RabbitMQ.
+The Seventh State PauseR plugin introduces `pause_minority` equivalent behaviour tailored for Khepri in RabbitMQ.

 It detects when the local node is part of a minority partition and enforces a safe degraded mode by: